romeolandry/TF_Train_OD_IS/README.md

 Depend of the model you won to Inference, it is prefixed file *model*_ inference.py

-The file `run_inference` will be use to apply the model(pre-trained and exported) on saved images or from web-cam.
+The file `ssd_inference` or `mask_inference` will be use to apply the model(pre-trained and exported) on saved images or from web-cam.

 - `--freezed` : Boolean. default is `False`  set True inference with Frozen  model. its required to use Web-cam